ology/techn.ology.net/blog/2026/08/21/loving-the-kaoss-pad-v/index.markdown

 ## As a mixer aux send/return

 This is the traditional way to apply effects in the music studio.
 And of course that method works fine with the KPV as a channel effect to dial-in.
+Note that even though the KPV has stereo in/outs, and my mixer has stereo returns, I could only get things to work with the mono send/return using the left channel of the KPV.
+Argh?

 ## USB MIDI to a device directly (with a program)